Where it’s found

 What it affects

-Overseas outbreaks show that H5 bird flu would have significant impacts on our wildlife and agriculture industry, especially poultry, and communities if it reaches Australia.
+Overseas outbreaks show that H5 bird flu could have significant impacts on our wildlife and agriculture industry, especially poultry, and communities if it spreads and establishes in Australia.

 How to protect against H5 bird flu